nuntius-rex/elithica-amd/README.md

 # Elithica Front-End Framework (AMD)
 A minimalistic front-end framework designed to allow for quick modular development in common languages.

+## Explanation

+The Elithica framework is designed with quick, simple modularity in mind.
+It is useful in such cases where a larger library/framework is not needed and would probably be more trouble than desired.
+Elithica can also be helpful for students.
+Likewise designers, who may have ample experience in HTML, CSS, Bootstrap and jQuery, but not have excessive programming experience, who want to use a SPA (Single Page Application) structure will find more in common with their current skill set.
+With Elithica, you can do as much or as little as you want!

 ![Preview](/img/preview.png?raw=true "Preview")

-# Explanation

-The methodology is useful in such cases where a larger library/framework is not required.
-It is also helpful for students or designers who may have ample experience in HTML, CSS and jQuery and wish to learn a SPA (Single Page Application) structure.

 ## Install